Travelling is like getting pregnant. Only a lot more fun, and you feel thinner.

 PIN THIS FOR LATER!

 TIP: Don’t Discuss Politics.
-People are extremely cautious with strangers.
+People are extremely cautious with strangers and very touchy about this topic.

 Tip: Be prepared for staff members to be rude.
 Pushing and shoving at airports and supermarkets.

-- We spent six weeks in America last year, hired a car and drove from the bottom end of Florida to the tip of Upstate New York, stopping in every state along the way.
+We spent six weeks in America last year.
+We hired a car and drove from the bottom end of Florida to the tip of Upstate New York, stopping in Charleston for a ghost tour along the way and squeezing in 4 days at Christmas in NYC.
 It was fabulous.

-- We loved every single minute of it.
-America was a super friendly, courteous and a happy place to visit.
+We loved every single minute of it.
+America was a super friendly, courteous and happy place to visit.

-- Because we were on a budget, we couchsurfed.
-We did this is Washington, New York and Charleston.
+Because we were on a budget, we couchsurfed.
+We did this in a few states, including Washington.
 Our Washington host worked for the government so we got to talk about plenty of politics.
 Over dinner.
-I know, what can I say?
+I know.
+What can I say?
 I’m a rebel.

 Travel Tips Sri Lanka